DinoChiesa/ApigeeEdge-Java-Validate-OpenApiSpec/Readme.md

 </JavaCallout>
 ```

+The policy determines that it's a URL by examining the first 6 or 7 characters and comparing to http:// or https:// .
+Relative urls that lack a scheme will not work.

 ### Spec in a Resource file

 You can also specify a schema file to be found in the /resources